 "You can get one-day in New York, and [Philadelphia] and San Francisco; you're not going to get a one-day promise in upper Maine or in rural Texas," he said.

 To ship goods to all of America, Amazon would have to replace its reliance on the U.S. Postal Service, especially for rural deliveries, he said.

-That's why Fletcher believes Amazon may consider purchasing a company like Dollar General Corp., whose stores are mostly in towns of 20,000 or fewer people.
-Amazon declined to comment, but the company has made other acquisitions to expand its footprint including the 2007 purchase of Whole Foods, which gave it more than 500 stores in North America and the U.K.
+That is why Fletcher believes Amazon may consider purchasing a company like Dollar General Corp., whose stores are mostly in towns of 20,000 or fewer people.
+Amazon declined to comment, but the company has made other acquisitions to expand its footprint, including the 2007 purchase of Whole Foods, which gave it more than 500 stores in North America and the U.K.